1. Pure Traditional ICM

 If ICM has a soul, it was Friel who first revealed it.
 His work transformed camera movement from curiosity into confession — turning landscapes into psychological states.
 Through long exposures, saturated color, and trembling gesture, he introduced expressionism into photography.
 Where Friel painted with chaos, Gray drew with control.
 His ICM landscapes reduced motion to measured elegance.
 Working mainly with 2–4 second exposures and subtle diagonals, he established a grammar of spatial clarity.
 Sirén’s vision brought introspection to motion.
 From her home in Lapland, she developed a minimal, meditative ICM rooted in snow, twilight, and breath.

-2. News Concepts and Techniques of the ICM Photography Today
+2. News Concepts and Techniques of the Long Exposure Travelling ICM Photography

 From Technique to Allegory